SamadTheTechGuy/US-Shark-Tank-Analysis/README.md

 *  What were the Top 5 Startups with 5 Sharks?
 *  How many deals have been successful over the seasons and the number of startups that have had their dream deals?
 *  What were the Top 5 Startups deal valuation?
-*  What was the rate of striking a royalty deal with the Investors?
+*  How was the royalty deals with the Investors over the season?
 ## Tools used
 *  Excel
 *  Tableau